Constant fear, missed milestones, and showers before hugs: The coronavirus is unleashing an agonizing ‘new normal’ on medical workers and their families

 ‘Please stay home’ for the sake of healthcare workers

-Asked to reflect on this new reality, Musgrave struggled to believe what he’s hearing and experiencing.
+Musgrave said he sometimes struggles to believe what he’s hearing and experiencing.

 “Pharmacies have been bombarded,” he said.
 “We were already maxed out before this virus decided to rear its ugly head.
 Today we see people making the problem worse by hoarding supplies like toilet paper, masks, and hand sanitizer.”

-Musgrave, who has seen a shortage in inhalers and hydroxychloroquine, a malaria medication touted as helpful to coronavirus patients, said his work volume has spiked amid fears that people won’t be able to get their hands on necessary medicines.
-And people have to deal with longer-than-usual wait times because Musgrave can’t work at his usual pace due to “extra precautions” that are in place.
+Musgrave added that he has seen a shortage in inhalers and hydroxychloroquine, a malaria medication touted as helpful to coronavirus patients.
+His regular work volume has spiked amid fears that people won’t be able to get their hands on necessary medicines.
+Customers at the pharmacy have to deal with longer-than-usual wait times because Musgrave can’t work at his usual pace due to the “extra precautions” in place.

-Medical workers in hospitals and elsewhere are plagued by a severe lack of personal protective equipment – masks, gloves, and glasses.
+The store where he works focuses on surface cleaning and keeping people at safe distances from one another, using tape on the floor and roped poles, because they too are plagued by a severe lack of PPE.

 “We don’t have enough PPE.
 I don’t know anyone who does,” Musgrave said.
 “I have had patients come and donate their PPE to the pharmacy.
 This has been a lifesaver for us.”

-So the store where he works focuses on surface cleaning and keeping people at safe distances from one another, using tape on the floor and roped poles.
+Musgrave said that he has heard people dismiss the need to stay home “in the name of supporting the local economy.”

 Staring down the ‘possibility of death’ for the sake of patients

-Her husband “knows that there is a high risk of exposure to COVID-19 and that there is a possibility of death, but that does not phase him.
-He continues to go to work every day eager to serve” his patients, she said.
+Rahim said her husband “knows that there is a high risk of exposure to COVID-19 and that there is a possibility of death, but that does not phase him – he continues to go to work every day eager to serve.”

-Some on the frontlines of the coronavirus crisis have been forced to self-isolate in basements, garages, and hotels.
+Some healthcare workers on the frontlines of the coronavirus crisis have been forced to self-isolate in basements, garages, and hotels.
 The Rahims aren’t taking that step: They’ve chosen to face this crisis together.

-However, “as the number of cases rises, we are constantly questioning whether or not we have made the right decision for our family,” especially because Zain is asthmatic, Rahim said.
+“As the number of cases rises, we are constantly questioning whether or not we have made the right decision for our family,” Rahim said, noting that Zain is asthmatic.
 “As someone told me, ‘In sickness and in health takes [on] a whole new meaning during this pandemic,'” she added.

-The family hopes that frequent sanitizing and social distancing – on their part and that of others in their community – will help protect them from the virus.
+The family hopes that frequent sanitizing and social distancing – on their part and that of others in their community – will help protect them.

 “I don’t want him to go through the mental and emotional toll of dealing with a pandemic alone,” Rahim said of her spouse.
 “The thought of him being sick and facing this on his own frightens me … If these are the final days I have with my husband, I don’t want to live apart from him.”